jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

-Let's move it to the approach device and set it to eval mode.
+Let's move it to the appropriate device and set it to eval mode.

 ```python